ouija/Asus-S510UA-DS71-Hackintosh/README.md

 You should also check off `Install Clover Preference Pane` to easily check for Clover Updates in the future from within System Preferences in macOS.

-2. The EFI volume for this new macOS installation should still be mounted after installing Clover, so open it up and copy the contents of the [Clover post-installation folder](Post-Install/CLOVER) from this repo to the `/EFI/CLOVER` folder *(replace any existing files if prompted)*
+2. The `EFI` volume for this new macOS installation should still be mounted after installing Clover, so open it up and copy the contents of the [Clover post-installation folder](Post-Install/CLOVER) from this repo to the `/EFI/CLOVER` folder *(replace any existing files if prompted)*

-Note that [this post-installation folder](Post-Install/CLOVER) contains all the kexts, config settings, and DSDT modifications needed to get your `ASUS S510UA-DS71` up and running beautifully.
+Note that [this post-installation folder](Post-Install/CLOVER) contains **all** of the kexts, config settings, and DSDT modifications needed to get your `ASUS S510UA-DS71` up and running *beautifully*!

 3. Now reboot and **open the BIOS boot menu** to select the macOS installation partition to boot Clover from.